Message from the Director in charge of Corporate Marketing

 Apr.
 2020 Corporate Officer, Deputy General Manager, Analytical & Measuring Instruments Division

 Apr.
-2024 Managing Executive Officer in Charge of Corporate Marketing, General Manager, Sales Department, and concurrently General Manager, Tokyo Office (current)
+2024 Managing Executive Officer in charge of Corporate Marketing, General Manager, Sales & Marketing Division, and concurrently General Manager, Tokyo Office (current)